 After you create an account on Brilliant.org, a brief diagnostic exam will assign you your first level (1-5) in any of the subjects we offer.
 Each week, you will have access to problem sets designed to be more challenging and interesting than problems you would get in school and tailored to your ability.
 You have three chances to get the correct answer to each question in a problem set.
-When you solve problems on Brilliant, you receive points that allow you to measure your progress and can be traded in for academic opportunities and other prizes.

 The minimum age requirement is 13 years of age.
 Most members of the Brilliant community are in high school or college, but adults of many ages also enjoy the intellectual stimulation of our problem sets.